shinigami423/School_District_Analysis/README.md

 **We replaced the grades for the 9th graders from Thomas High School and replaced it with "NaN"

 ### School Summary by Spending
-The only noticible change when we take a look at the spending summary is the change in % Passing Math, % Passing Reading, and % % Overall Passing between the Spending Ranges of $630 tp $644.
+The only noticible change when we take a look at the spending summary is the change in % Passing Math, % Passing Reading, and % % Overall Passing between the Spending Ranges of $630 to $644.
 ![](Resources/spending_summary_1.PNG)
 ![](Resources/spending_summary_2.PNG)